-The NSO-HET substance group is creosote-like pollutants and is classified similarly to PAHs and BTEX aromatics as hazardous to groundwater.
+The NSO-HET substance group includes creosote-like pollutants and is classified similarly to PAHs and BTEX aromatics as hazardous to groundwater.
 The…Read more

-The rehabilitation of BTEX-contaminated groundwater, for example via Pump & Treat, has frequently proved inadequate and economically untenable.
-The…Read more
+The remediation of BTEX-contaminated groundwater, for example via Pump & Treat, has frequently proved inadequate and economically untenable.
+The aim…Read more

 Parametrisation and quantification of groundwater ecosystem services as a basis for sustainable control (GroundCare)